 I WISH I COULD HAVE MARRIED

 Blazing badass Teldryn Sero fills all top ten of my list.
 My heart is forever broken that the Dunmer spellsword can neither marry nor become a steward so we could have at least lived together.
-Or it might have been nice to be able to marry Faendal, the sweet Bosmer archer of Riverwood.
-Or black leather clad bad boy Brynjolf of the Thieves Guild.
+It might have been nice to marry Faendal, the sweet Bosmer archer of Riverwood, or black leather clad bad boy Brynjolf of the Thieves Guild.

-Really, just about any of the Thieves Guild members would have been acceptable partners imo.
+Really, just about any of the Thieves Guild members would have been acceptable partners.
 Partners for what, exactly?
 Yeah, I guess they’re not really the marrying type.
-But what about those conservative, right-wing, patriotic, family-values, Talos-worshipping Stormcloaks?
-I wouldn’t kick any of the named Nords out of bed for eating crackers.

 ~ J.L.
 Hilton